 YAMM can help you schedule emails in Gmail in bulk

-Learning how to send a timed email in Gmail can be a super useful tool for companies, marketers, and salespeople – but it’s a bit limited in its functionality.
+Learning how to send a scheduled email in Gmail can be a super useful tool for companies, marketers, and salespeople – but it’s a bit limited in its functionality.

 If you’d like to get even more out of your delayed email efforts, consider trying out YAMM’s powerful mail merge tool.